-From the day it opened its doors, the Starbucks located one block from my high school has had a steady drive-thru line of suburbans wrapped around its exterior and a hoard of high school girls sipping whipped-cream-topped Frappuccinos on its interior.
-My junior and senior year, my girlfriends and I would meet weekly before class to sip Frapps and discuss the issues of the day (boys).
-Today’s Starbucks Mocha Frappuccino recipe is my healthy, copycat version of the mocha Frappuccino I ordered every Friday.
+During my junior and senior years of high school, my girlfriends and I would meet weekly before class at the Starbucks down the street from my school to sip Frapps and discuss the issues of the day (boys).
+This Starbucks Mocha Frappuccino recipe is a healthy, copycat version of the mocha Frappuccino I use to order every Friday.

 About This Mocha Frappuccino